Grigory Zinoviev: The "Literary Discussion" of 1924

-After a brief lull in the summer of 1924, Trotsky published Lessons of October, an extensive summary of the events of 1917.
-In the article, Trotsky described Zinoviev's and Kamenev's opposition to the Bolshevik seizure of power in 1917, something that the two would have preferred left unmentioned.
-This started a new round of intra-party struggle, with Zinoviev and Kamenev once again allied with Stalin against Trotsky.
 They and their supporters accused Trotsky of various mistakes during the Russian Civil War in order to damage his reputation, and alleged that he was plotting a military coup.
 This campaign prompted Trotsky to resign in protest as People's Commissar of Army and Fleet Affairs and Chairman of the Revolutionary Military Council in January 1925, stating that the constant political attacks made it impossible to carry out his duties as military leader.
 Zinoviev further demanded Trotsky's expulsion from the Communist Party, but Stalin refused to go along at that time and played the role of a mediator.